Frequently Asked Questions

 Q. I pay annually, what if I hire a Writing Broker in the middle of my license year?

 We pro-rate license fees so all the brokers in your agency have the same renewal date.
+New users are pro-rated whether you pay for a month, quarter, semi-annual, annual or two-year license.

 Q. What if somone leaves my agency, can I use their NextAgency license for another broker?